The City (poem): Translations

 There are several translations of the poem, the most popular one being Keeley and Sherrard (1992).
 However, several translators have noted that some nuances of Greek have been surrendered for the sake of a 'poetic' translation.
 Rae Dalven, best known for her translations of Cavafy, focused on the tone of voice and accuracy of language in her translation.
-John Mavroforgato, an Anglo-Greek academic, titled his translation "The Town".
+John Mavrogordato, an Anglo-Greek academic, titled his translation "The Town".
 Diane L. Durante, a student of Greek and Latin has translated the poem more literally.
+André Aciman wrote a short article on the role of the translator through the comparison of different translations of "The City".

 Cultural impact

 An English translation of the poem appears in the appendix of the Lawrence Durrell novel Justine; Cavafy is a character in the work.
 The narrator of Justine refers to his translation of this poem as "by no means literal".

+The poem is also featured at the end of the 2007 film Japan Japan, as the protagonist Imri is coming to terms with his failure to leave Tel Aviv and emigrate to East Asia.
+The poem is interwoven with a sequence documenting the Israeli West Bank barrier and the Qalandia checkpoint.